uptane/uptane-standard/uptane-standard.md

     * The vehicle identifier the ECU is associated with
     * An ECU key (symmetric or asymmetric; for asymmetric keys, only the public part SHOULD be stored)
     * The ECU key identifier (as defined in {{common_metadata}})
-    * A notation of whether the ECU is a Primary or a Secondary
+    * Whether the ECU is a Primary or a Secondary

 The inventory database MAY record other information about ECUs and vehicles.
 It SHOULD record a hardware identifier for each ECU to protect against the possibility of directing the ECU to install incompatible firmware.